GadadeNavnath/Hybrid-ELM-Exact-BC/README.md

 ### Methodology

 For nonlinear PDEs, the solution procedure involves two stages, which are described below.
 The proposed framework employs two Gauss–Newton procedures.
 The first is used in Stage 1 to obtain the IELM approximation, starting from the coefficients obtained from the corresponding linearized problem.
 The second is used in Stage 2 to enforce the boundary conditions exactly, taking the converged Stage 1 coefficients as the initial iterate.
+For linear PDEs, the framework simplifies to a single least-squares solve.

 #### Stage 1: IELM Approximation